unpoly/unpoly/src/unpoly/pages/targeting-fragments.md

 <a href="/card/5" up-target=".content">...</a>
 ```

-Common use cases for `[up-hungry]` are unread message counters, notification flashes or page-specific subnavigation bars.
+Common use cases for `[up-hungry]` are unread message counters or page-specific subnavigation bars.
 Such elements often live in the application layout, outside of the fragment that is being targeted.

 ### Targeting the main element